Service Team Member Visa Sponsorship Jobs in Nevada

 Which visa types are most common for service team member roles in Nevada?

 H-2B visas are commonly used for temporary, non-agricultural service positions in Nevada's hospitality sector, particularly for seasonal surges around major events and conventions.
-H-1B sponsorship is less common for front-line service roles but may apply to supervisory or specialized positions requiring a relevant degree.
-J-1 exchange visitor programs also place international candidates in hospitality service roles through approved program sponsors.
+H-1B visa sponsorship is less common for front-line service roles but may apply to supervisory or specialized positions requiring a relevant degree.
+J-1 visa exchange visitor programs also place international candidates in hospitality service roles through approved program sponsors.

 Which cities in Nevada have the most service team member sponsorship jobs?